apollographql/apollo-server/docs/source/migration.md

 ### Subscriptions

 Apollo Server 2 provides limited, built-in support for WebSocket-based GraphQL subscriptions via the `subscriptions-transport-ws` package.
-This integration is incompatible with Apollo Server's plugin system and Apollo Studio usage reporting.
+This integration doesn't work with Apollo Server's plugin system or Apollo Studio usage reporting.

 Apollo Server 3 no longer contains this built-in integration.
 However, you can still use `subscriptions-transport-ws` for subscriptions if you depend on this implementation.
 Note that as with Apollo Server 2, this integration won't work with the plugin system or Studio usage reporting.